EMDRIA Approved Consultants in Nebraska

 EMDRIA Approved Consultant-in-Training (CIT)

 A CIT is an EMDRIA Certified EMDR therapist who is pursuing status as an Approved Consultant, but has not yet met the full requirements.
 The CIT can provide consultation to EMDR therapists whether or not they are pursuing Certification.
 (For EMDR therapists pursuing Certification, 15 of the required 20 hours of consultation can be provided by the CIT.)
 The CIT receives consultation of consultation from an EMDRIA Approved Consultant (AC).
 This is a collaborative relationship between the CIT and AC in which the CIT explains and discusses with an AC the consultation that the CIT is providing to partially or fully trained EMDR therapists and provides suggestions for improvement.
 For more information, click here.
 There is currently no published list of EMDRIA Approved CITs.
-To verify if an EMDR therapist is an EMDRIA Approved CIT, contact the EMDRIA Education & Training Coordinator, Sarah Tolino, at email@example.com or (866) 451-5200.
+To verify if an EMDR therapist is an EMDRIA Approved CIT, click here or contact the EMDRIA Education & Training Coordinator, Sarah Tolino, at email@example.com or (866) 451-5200.

 Consultation is not supervision.
 Supervision implies that the “supervisor” has primary responsibility for the client’s outcome in treatment.
 In many states, the supervisee can only practice under the license of the “supervisor.”
 The supervisor carries a legal, ethical, and clinical responsibility/liability for the supervisee.